IairKolberg/ai-answer-checker/README.md

-# AI Answer Checker
+# Payroll AI Checker

-A powerful regression testing framework for AI agents that validates responses against expected outputs using multiple comparison methods.
+A powerful regression testing framework for payroll AI agents that validates responses against expected outputs using multiple comparison methods.

 ## 🎯 What It Does

-The AI Answer Checker helps you:
+The Payroll AI Checker helps you:
 - **Test AI agent responses** automatically against expected outputs
 - **Prevent regressions** when updating AI models or prompts
 - **Validate response quality** using semantic, exact, and substring matching